ca4ti/lede-pi0w-usb/README.md

 By default when the device boots the usb mac address is randomly generated.
 This link explains how to add static mac addresses. https://github.com/adron-s/QCA953x-usb-device-mode
 The file you need to edit is /etc/modules.d/52-usb-gadget-eth

+fix

+'modprobe g_ether' should load it, and
+'modinfo g_ether' should confirm it loaded.
+After that you can create a interface that uses 'usb0'

+Later added a link in modules.d so it loads each boot.
+'echo g_ether > /etc/modules.d/56-g_ether'